netdata/helmchart/charts/netdata/README.md

 under `/etc/netdata` or in a subdirectory such as `/etc/netdata/go.d`, you can use the already provided configurations as reference.
 For reference, the `parent.configs` the array includes an `example` alarm that would get triggered if the python.d `example` module was enabled.
-Whenever you pass the sensitive data to your configuration like the database credential you can take an option to put it into the Kubernetes Secret by specifying `storedType: secret` in the selected configuration.
-Default all the configuration will be placed in the Kubernetes configmap.
+Whenever you pass the sensitive data to your configuration like the database credential, you can take an option to put it into the Kubernetes Secret by specifying `storedType: secret` in the selected configuration.
+By default, all the configurations will be placed in the Kubernetes configmap.

-Note that with the default configuration of this chart, the parent does the health checks and triggers alarms, but does not collect much data.
+Note that in this chart's default configuration, the parent performs the health checks and triggers alarms but collects little data.
 As a result, the only other configuration files that might make sense to add to the parent are the alarm and alarm template definitions, under `/etc/netdata/health.d`.

 > **Tip**: Do pay attention to the indentation of the config file contents, as it matters for the parsing of the `yaml` file.
 Note that the first line under `var: |`